dwarvesf/playbook/engineering/system/ci-cd.md

     - production use `specific semantic tag` e.g. v1.0.0
 - [ ] Make sure the deployment has been shipped to correct environment (production, staging, ...)
 - [ ] For development environment, the database has been setup auto migrate after deploying new version

+## Deployment Checklist
+### Check Last Stable Deployment
+- [ ] Was there a rollback previously?
+- [ ] Check ArgoCD for hash of commit → cross reference with github to see the tag

+### Check monitoring tools for nominal signals
+- [ ] Sentry - are new issues present in development environment since last release?
+Alarms?
+- [ ] Grafana - do dashboards all show normal utilisation rates?
+- [ ] Upptime - are there any alarms since the last release?
+If so, have they been addressed?
+Loki - if manual review of logs is required.

+### Actions

+- [ ] Run smoke tests

+### Post Deployment
+- [ ] Check all monitoring tools listed above for issues post deployment